sofyanmoch/sofyanmoch/README.md

 <!--I'm a creative problem solving enthusiast, with a constantly growing love for languages.
 Beside's programming, I enjoy Playing Pro Evolution Soccer in my Personal Computer. -->

 ✔️ I'm currently learning
-- ExpressJS
+- Typescript
-- VueJS
+- ReactJS + NextJS
-- NodeJS
+- NestJS

 💡 Goals for 2020
-- Complete Arkademy Bootcamp
 - be A Fullstack Javascript
+- passed Probation

 **Talking about Personal Stuffs:**